 Below, find the top five ingredients we've seen popping up all over the place.
 We did a bit of research, talked to dermatologists and skin experts, and tested the products that include them.
 Now, we know they're worth your while.
-Think: anti-inflammatory, antibacterial, brightening, line-smoothing goodness.
+Think anti-inflammatory, antibacterial, brightening, line-smoothing goodness.
 We're excited and we're thinking you will be too.
-Keep scrolling to find out more (and to see the products that are already in our carts.

 Ok, CBD—there's no doubt you've heard a lot about it as of late.
 It's one of the buzziest ingredients in the industry right now, popping up in wellness and skincare products alike.
 Here's the short of it: CBD (which can also be named hemp CBD, full-spectrum hemp extract, phytocannabinoid-rich hemp oil, and hemp extract oil on a label) is non-psychoactive and is found in high concentrations in cannabis and hemp.
 This is not to be confused with THC, which is the psychoactive part of the cannabis plant that gets you high.
 In skincare, incorporating CBD into your routine via oils, lotions, and serums has really ground-breaking anti-inflammatory and antibacterial properties, and has been shown in multiple studies to soothe irritation, reduce redness, and potentially combat acne.
 That, and additional studies found potential for soothing psoriasis and even helping slow down signs of aging because of its neuro-regenerative and antioxidant properties.